Chart Color Schemes

 Dean Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Dean Park's dwelling structure, as per the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 80.7% houses and 19.4% other dwellings.
 Home ownership in Dean Park stood at 26.3%, with mortgaged dwellings at 44.1% and rented ones at 29.6%.
-The median monthly mortgage repayment was $2,102, above Sydney metro's average of $2,000.
-Median weekly rent in the area was $400, compared to Sydney metro's $350.
-Nationally, Dean Park's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+The median monthly mortgage repayment was $2,102, higher than Sydney metro's average of $2,000.
+Median weekly rent in Dean Park was $400, compared to Sydney metro's $350.
+Nationally, Dean Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing